patrickbwarren/transam-triton/EMULATOR.md

 0135  FB        EI              # enable interrupts again 0136  C1        POP     B       # recover BC from safe keeping
 ```
+The standard VDU output follows from this point at `0137`, starting
+with a `POP PSW` to recover the character to be printed into A.  The
-This is complemented by the timer delay routine that sets the baud rate (A is lost)
+above main code is complemented by a timer delay routine that sets the
+baud rate (A is lost):
 ```
-01B3  E5        PUSH    H       # stash HL for safe keeping 01B4  2A 02 14  LHLD    1402    # fetch the delay value into HL from 0x1402
+01B3  E5        PUSH    H       # stash HL for safe keeping 01B4  2A 02 14  LHLD    1402    # fetch the delay value into HL from 1402
 01B7  2B        DCX     H       #   decrement HL
 01B8  7D        MOV     A,L     #   move low byte into A
 01B9  B4        ORA     H       #   logical OR with high byte